GustavEikaas/easy-dotnet.nvim/README.md

         -- Which bundled debugger to use when `bin_path` is nil.
         --   "netcoredbg" (default) — Samsung netcoredbg
-        --   "dncdbg"               — viewizard/dncdbg (a fork of netcoredbg with a richer set of features) engine = "netcoredbg",
+        --   "dncdbg"               — viewizard/dncdbg (a fork of netcoredbg with a richer set of features) --   "sharpdbg"             — MattParkerDev/sharpdbg (a new debugger written in C#) engine = "netcoredbg",
         console = "integratedTerminal", -- Controls where the target app runs: "integratedTerminal" (Neovim buffer) or "externalTerminal" (OS window) apply_value_converters = true,